cuinjune/Ofelia/README.md

 ## Description

-**ofxOfelia** is ofelia packaged as an [openFrameworks addon](http://ofxaddons.com/pages/howto#what) which enables you to create a standalone application for macOS, Linux(64bit), Windows(32bit), iOS and Android that can run Pd patches made with ofelia.
+**ofxOfelia** is ofelia packaged as an [openFrameworks addon](http://ofxaddons.com/pages/howto#what) which enables you to create a standalone application for macOS, Linux(64bit), Windows(32bit), iOS and Android that can run Pd patches made with ofelia library and Pd [vanilla](https://puredata.info/downloads/vanilla) objects. (you can also add other externals by including the source file and calling its setup method)

 ## Build Requirements
 In order to use ofxOfelia, you first need to download and install openFrameworks 0.9.8 which is the most recent stable release. ofxOfelia is currently not compatible with openFrameworks 0.10.x and it will be updated after the next stable release of openFrameworks.
 Please follow the [setup guides](http://openframeworks.cc/download/) to download and install openFrameworks 0.9.8.
 The following tools are used to build ofxOfelia project.